Guide To Selecting Testing Software:

 You also need to have a clearly defined process for website optimization.
 Without this you will struggle to maintain momentum or achieve the kind of consistent and sustainable uplifts that one would expect from a systematic approach to optimization.
 How to optimize your website’s performance explains 6 types of tests that you should be using to improve your conversion rate.

 Perhaps surprisingly, Google Analytics, which is a free tool, was rated bottom of the pile by users.
 It does lack real-time reporting, but perhaps more importantly is that it does not offer a visual editor.
-However, this is likely to change with the imminent launch of Google Optimize, the free version of Google 360, its enterprise testing and personalisation product.
+However, this is likely to change with the recent launch of Google Optimize, the free version of Google 360, its enterprise testing and personalisation product.

 What You See Is What You Get (WYSIWYG) visual editors are essential for client-side tools because they allow even the least technical of digital marketers to design and publish A/B tests on existing web pages within a matter of minutes.
 Most WYSIWYG editors now allow you to set up page re-directs (split-tests) so that you can test whole new pages rather than simply changing the colour of a button or text.
 A re-direct enables you to test an experience on a different URL against your existing page design.